PredictiveSingularity/.github/profile/README.md

 To take Speed over It.

-So that We can take Speed for Ever.
+So that We can be and go for Ever.